Sergeus/Sergeus.github.io/_posts/2017-11-11-CalculatingHP.md

 The fixed HP stat does add a lot to Shedinja's overall design.
 Shedinja's [Wonder Guard](https://www.serebii.net/abilitydex/wonderguard.shtml) ability makes the Bug/Ghost Pokémon immune to all damage that isn't super effective.
 So the idea is that Shedinja can't be beaten *unless* you have a super effective move available, in which case Shedinja is beaten immediately.
 (Because Shedinja is Bug/Ghost, the attack needs to be either Fire, Flying, Rock, Ghost, or Dark.)

-Given that Shedinja was added in Generation 3 (a whole 14+ years ago), I'm surprised this kind of ability and fixed stat mechanic haven't resurfaced since then.
+Given that Shedinja was added in Generation 3 (a whole 14+ years ago), I'm surprised this kind of ability and fixed stat mechanic hasn't resurfaced since then.

 And that's today's edge case, the *only* Pokémon that doesn't listen to the HP formula.